Significant-Gravitas/AutoGPT/.github/PULL_REQUEST_TEMPLATE.md

 - Upload agent to marketplace
 - Import an agent from marketplace and confirm it executes correctly
 - Edit an agent from monitor, and confirm it executes correctly

+### Configuration Changes 📝
+> [!NOTE]
+Only for the new autogpt platform, currently in autogpt_platform/

+If you're making configuration or infrastructure changes, please remember to check you've updated the related infrastructure code in the autogpt_platform/infra folder.

+Examples of such changes might include:

+- Changing ports
+- Adding new services that need to communicate with each other
+- Secrets or environment variable changes
+- New or infrastructure changes such as databases